osHamad/internship-webscraper/CONTRIBUTING.md

 ### Creating a pull request
 Contributions to this project are limited to resolving issues in the [Issues](https://github.com/osHamad/internship-webscraper/issues) tab.
 You MAY NOT submit a pull request unless it references an existing issue.

+## Working on issues
+If an issue you would like to work on exists, please assign it to yourself so that others know you are working on it

+If you see an issue is already assigned to someone, do not touch it without asking the person in the comments (or elsewhere) first

+Feel free to create an issue that you feel needs to be worked on.
+Make sure to apply appropriate tags

 ## Forking and cloning

 Just like any other repo, you must fork and clone this repo to contribute